Last Updated on June 11, 2021 by Oddmund Groette

 The RSI can be used in many ways, but this article briefly looks at the two most popular ways to use the indicator:

-Overbought and/or oversold – mean reverting:
+Overbought and/or oversold – mean-reverting strategies:

 Because the RSI oscillates between 0 and 100, it is mostly used to pinpoint when the security is oversold or overbought.
 A low reading indicates it has fallen in price, and a high reading indicates it has risen and thus might signal it is overbought.